zzhangjii/learning-library/ospa-library/github-ideas/README.md

 We were asked to create a "live demo" of how this will work; here are the steps we will follow:

 1. John will demo [oracle/learning-library/ospa-library](https://github.com/oracle/learning-library) ("Production Repo"); [jjking2019/learning-library/ospa-library](https://github.com/jjking2019/learning-library) ("Staging Repo"), and the "Developer Repos"
-1. Dan will create new document for ??? folder and post to ??? repository
+1. Ale will create new document for security folder and post to ospa-security "Dev Repo"
-1. Dan and peers/manager will review content
+1. Ale (and peers/manager) will review content
-1. Dan will let Ale know (email or slack) that changes are ready to go
+1. Ale will let John know (email or slack) that changes are ready to go
-1. Ale will push to "Staging Repo"
+1. Dan will push content to "Staging Repo"
-1. Dan and peers/manager will review on "Staging Repo"
+1. Ale (and peers/manager) will review on "Staging Repo"
-1. Dan will let Ale know changes ok
+1. Ale will let John know changes ok
-1. Ale will merge changes to "Production Repo"
+1. John will merge changes to "Production Repo"
 1. Dan will double-check on "Production Repo"